stefanoborini/book-modelviewcontroller/source/mvc_variations/dolphin_mvp.rst

 and like the Controller, the Presenter:

-    - it is tightly coupled to the View.
+    - it is tightly coupled to the View
     - refers to the View directly, and can act on it to alter its visual aspect.
-    - handles View events, converting them into action through proper logic.
+    - handles events forwarded by the View, converting them into action through proper logic.
     - modifies the Domain Model, which contains no visual state
     - handles View logic according to the View state it contains

-The Domain Model is unchanged, and is still accessed by the View for data extraction and from the Presenter for data modification.
-The View fetches data directly from the Domain Model, instead of having to rely on the Application Model as a forwarder.
-The View behavior is now hybrid Active/Passive, fetching Domain data directly from the Domain Model but with visual aspects applied by the Presenter (Passive).
+The Domain Model is a strict domain model and is unchanged, and is still accessed by the View for data extraction and from the Presenter for data modification.
+The View is an aggregation of widget, fetches data directly from the Domain Model, instead of having to rely on the Application Model as a forwarder.
+The View behavior is now hybrid Active/Passive, fetching Domain data directly from the Domain Model but with visual aspects applied by the Presenter (Passive) directly acting on the widgets.
 A variant with a fully Passive View is possible, and is known as **Presenter First**.

+If the user changes the content of a widget, the presenter is informed, it fetches the value from the widget, and acts on the model.
+The model is listened to by the view, which updates itself accordingly, and by the presenter itself, which now sets the color.

+The view may manipulate its own logic and aspect internally if it does not need to modify the model.

+every view has a specific presenter.
+There's a strict relationship between the two

 FIXME: Add Picture
 FIXME: reformulate in general